jolicode/castor/README.md

 ## Usage

-As an example you could create a command that print "Hello castor" by creating a file in `.castor/hello.php` with the following content:
+As an example you could create a command that print "Hello castor" by creating a file in `.castor.php` with the following content:

 ```php
 <?php